Key Takeaways

 What risk sessions are really for

-The fix is not a better template.
-It is a facilitator willing to ask before designing the session: "What decision does this team need to make, and what would they need to believe to make it well?"
-Everything else, the agenda, the participants, the scoring criteria, the follow-up protocol, flows from that.
+What changes things is a facilitator willing to ask one question before designing the session: 'What decision does this team need to make, and what would they need to believe to make it well?'
+Everything else, the agenda, the participants, the scoring criteria, the follow-up protocol, flows from that answer.

 Run a session that actually changes something